-I am a member of the BACP, as well as UKATA, EATA, and ITAA.
+I am a member of the UKCP, as well as UKATA, EATA, and ITAA.
 I also have experience in Gestalt theory, Existential Psychotherapy, Solution Focused Therapy, and Cognitive Behavioural Therapy.

 As well as working in private practice, I have previously worked as a volunteer counsellor for the NHS Criminal Reduction Initiative (CRI) service, 'Patched', and am now a volunteer relationship counsellor for the charity 'Pavilion'.

 All of my work is supervised by a qualified and UKCP registered supervisor.

 - PTSTA (P) - Provisional Training and Supervising Transactional Analyst - 2020

 - Certificate in Body Psychotherapy (2017)